takeshixx/advent-calendar-2018/README.md

 ## Potential Challenges

-* TLS with client cert
+* TLS with client cert checks
-    * requires to be signed by an official CA and do other checks. only publish the code.
+    * Requires to be signed by an official CA and do other checks. only publish the code.
 * Special HTTP server
     * HTTP server that requires special user-agent and referrer header.
 * JAVA RMI